brickviking/brickviking/README.md

 ### Dolphin Smalltalk

 Dolphin Smalltalk was a commercial product from Object Arts, and featured a high level of integration with the Windows operating system.
 It has since been made open source under the MIT licence.
 Its development is ongoing.
 This version has been forked from the parent project.

-Source: See [that repository](https://github.com/dolphinsmalltalk/Dolphin) instead for important changes.
+Source: See [that repository](https://github.com/dolphinsmalltalk/Dolphin) instead for important changes, as I have not kept up to date with this project due to inability to run this on my machine.

 ### minecrafty